• Free shipping on all orders

 Snail eggs

 Snail eggs can be disposed of by blunt force.
-Place the eggs in a Ziploc bag and then use a heavy object to crush them instantly.
-If that is too difficult to go through with, you can place the Ziploc bag of eggs in the freezer for 3 days and then throw it away in an airtight container.
+Place the eggs in a Ziploc bag and crush them instantly with a heavy object.
+If that is too difficult, you can put the Ziploc bag of eggs in the freezer for 3 days and then throw it away in an airtight container.

 mystery snail eggs